cuppa-joe/HPe-rc/_source/index.md

 For Microsoft Windows, HPe-rc is distributed as a compressed (zip) archive which includes a self-extracting installer.
 Downloads for 64-bit and 32-bit systems are available.
 Extract and run the installer.

+Two executables are available on Windows system: `HPe-rc Console.exe` starts a text command-line version. `HPe-rc.exe` automatically starts the web-based interface.

 For Linux and similar systems, HPe-rc is distributed as a compressed (tar.gz) archive which contains the program source.
 Extract and run